 Dangerous Daniel?

-His name, which means “God is my judge,” indicates his uncompromising character.
-His political enemies prowled around like roaring lions, seeking to devour him with laws he couldn’t obey, but we know how the story ends.
-God delivered Daniel by an angel who shut the lions’ mouths, while his enemies and their families were cast into the lions’ den and torn to pieces.
+His name, “God is my judge,” indicates his uncompromising character.
+His political enemies prowled around like roaring lions, seeking to devour him with laws he couldn’t obey.
+Still, we know God delivered Daniel by an angel who shut the lions’ mouths while his enemies and their families were cast into the lions’ den and torn to pieces.

 This reversal of fortunes begs the question, “Who was more dangerous in this story: the satraps and their evil plot or blameless Daniel?”